haner0834/-/README.md

 The way is that I added her to my app test group and let her download TestFlight, so she can download the app on TestFlight and not AppStore

 ## App Content
-Because I gave her this earlier than her birthday about 3 to 5 days, so I create a countdown clock to show up how many times left to her birthday
+Because I gave her this earlier than her birthday about 3 to 5 days, so I created a countdown clock to show up how many days left to her birthday
-and when she tap the screen, there'll appear some nonsense on the screen
+and when she taps the screen, there'll appear some nonsense on the screen
-When her birthday comes, the envelope will appear on the screen, and I added some animation when envelope is opened
+When her birthday comes, the envelope will appear on the screen, and I added some animations when envelope flap was opened
-After envelope was opened, the text that I want to say will appear on the screen one by one.
+After envelope was opened, what I want to say will appear on the screen one by one.
 This is the envelope below:
 ![image](https://github.com/haner0834/HerBirthdayGift/blob/main/Simulator%20Screenshot%20-%20iPhone%2013%20-%202024-03-10%20at%2014.03.20.png)